_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 _

-On July 30, 1999 hundreds of onlookers witnessed the dawn of a new ear for airlift in the Pacific Northwest they saw the arrival of two of the most capable airlifters ever made - the Boeing C-17A Globemaster III.
+On July 30, 1999 hundreds of onlookers witnessed the dawn of a new era for airlift in the Pacific Northwest they saw the arrival of two of the most capable airlifters ever made - the Boeing C-17A Globemaster III.
 McChord received 52 of the very capable planes as a replacement for it's retired workhorse C-141B StarLifter.

 The C-17 Globemaster III is the newest, most flexible cargo aircraft to enter the airlift force.
 The C-17 is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
 The aircraft is also capable of performing tactical airlift and airdrop missions when required.
 The inherent flexibility and performance of the C-17 force improve the ability of the total airlift system to fulfill the worldwide air mobility requirements of the United States.
 The design of the aircraft allows it to operate through small, austere airfields.
 The C-17 can take off and land on runways as short as 3,000 feet (914 meters) and only 90 feet wide (27.4 meters).
 Even on such narrow runways, the C-17 can turn around using a three-point star turn and its backing capability.

 The first C-17 (S/N 87-0025) made its maiden flight on Sept.
-15, 1991,the flight lasted for more than two hours from the Douglas (now Boeing) Long Beach Plant to Edwards Air Force Base to begin the developmental flight-test program.
+15, 1991,the flight lasted for more than two hours from the Douglas Long Beach Plant to Edwards Air Force Base to begin the developmental flight-test program.
 After initial testing, C-17's began entering its operational service with the 437th Airlift Wing, at Charleston Air Force Base, S.C. on June 14, 1993.
 The first squadron of C-17s, the 17th Airlift Squadron, was declared operationally ready Jan.
 17, 1995.

 In May 2002 The USAF was given the green light purchase an additional 60 aircraft under contract with Boeing worth as much as $10 billion, with production extending through 2007.
 This contract would bring total production to 180 aircraft replacing aircraft in use at stateside active squadrons and will also be replacing C-130's in Alaska and Hawaii.
-In 2005, AMC officials were faced with the potential retirement of a number of older C-5 Galaxy airlifters, because of this The Department of Defense considered an additional buy 42 aircraft worth about $5 billion.
-The aircraft would extend production of the C-17 through 2011, resulting in a total buy of 222 aircraft.
+In 2005, AMC officials were faced with the potential retirement of a number of older C-5 Galaxy airlifters, because of this the Department of Defense considered an additional buy 42 aircraft worth about $5 billion.
+The aircraft could have extend production of the C-17 through 2011, resulting in a total buy of 222 aircraft.

 Boeing has actively marketed the C-17 to many European nations including Belgium, Britain, France and Spain.
 The UK's 1998 Strategic Defense Review identified a requirement for a strategic airlifter following the protracted procurement of the European airlifter, the Airbus A400M airlifter.
 The Short-Term Strategic Airlift (STSA) competition began in September of that year.
 The UK cancelled the competition in August 1999 recognizing that the C-17 met all of its demanding specifications.
 In May 2000 British Ministry of Defense announced that the RAF would lease four C-17s from Boeing for an initial seven years with an optional two year extension, with the option to buy the aircraft or return them to Boeing at the end of the lease.